Degrassi High: Critical reception

 As with Degrassi Junior High, Degrassi High was largely acclaimed by critics for many of the same reasons as the previous series.
-The premiere episode, "A New Start". which centres on a student becoming pregnant and deciding to have an abortion, was a particular point of praise; writing for the Toronto Star, Antonia Zerbisias acclaimed the episode and called it "a gutsy show, particularly in the light of the current political and emotional climate [of the 1980s]", and singled out the even-handed portrayal of abortion and the polarisation surrounding the topic.
-Furthermore, she quipped that if the show was an American prime time show, "the whole thing would turn out to be a hilarious mix-up.
+The premiere episode, "A New Start". which centres on a student becoming pregnant and deciding to have an abortion, was a particular point of praise.
+Writing for the Toronto Star, Antonia Zerbisias acclaimed the episode and called it "a gutsy show, particularly in the light of the current political and emotional climate [of the 1980s]", and singled out the even-handed portrayal of abortion and the polarisation surrounding the topic.
+She wrote that if the show was an American prime time show, "the whole thing would turn out to be a hilarious mix-up.
 We'd have lots of eye-rolling, sophomoric one-liners about burgeoning bellies and then ooops!
 Turns out the smart alec kid brother merely murdered the bunny for a school science project."

 Writing for The Province, Lee Bacchus had mixed feelings about the debut.
 While feeling the show continued its predecessor's realism, Bacchus felt that it simplified the issue to "the bumper-sticker level of righteous moralism" and "lofty platitudes".

 Overall reviews of the series were similarly positive.
 Writing for The Age, Margaret Geddes declared that the series gave Australian soap operas such as Neighbours and Home and Away "a run for their money", but unlike the "trite morality plays" she felt were pervasive in those shows, Degrassi High was more realistic and thoughtful.
-Furthermore, she noted a comparison between the series and the British series Grange Hill.
+She noted a comparison between the series and the British series Grange Hill.

 Writing for The Los Angeles Times, Lynne Heffley declared that Degrassi High had proved itself to be one of the "gutsiest shows on television".
 Profiling the show in the lead-up to the debut of its final season, Kelli Pryor of Entertainment Weekly wrote: "In a television landscape where the high jinks of characters like the Fox network’s Parker Lewis often define high school life, Degrassi stands out as the thirtysomething of the book-bag set."